scality/backbeat/docs/metrics.md

 Where:

-- `<extension-type>` currently supports only `crr` for replication metrics
+- `<extension-type>` currently supports only `crr` for replication metrics and `ingestion` for ingestion metrics
 - `<location-name>` represents any current destination replication locations you have defined.
 To display metrics for all locations, use `all`
-- `<metric-type>` is an optional field.
+- `<metric-type>` is an optional field **only for replication metrics**.
 If you specify a metric type, Backbeat returns the specified metric.
 If you omit it, Backbeat returns all available metrics for the given extension and location.
 - `<bucket>` is an optional field.
 It carries the name of the bucket in which the object is expected to exist.
 - `<key>` is an optional field.
 When getting CRR metrics for a particular object,